emmadiepeveen/Ampliconic-Evolution-Primates/scripts/01_ampliconic_detection/README.md

 - Ampliconic gene family clusters across all species
 - Extracted coding sequences for each cluster
 - Multiple sequence alignments for each ampliconic cluster
-- Pairwise dN/dS estimates (large table, combined with bootstrapped estimates)
+- Pairwise dN/dS estimates (large table, combined with bootstrapped estimates).
+For this MEGA is used, see control files in `scripts/01_ampliconic/detection/MEGA_control_files`.
 - `all_families_gene_details_with_clusters` file (gene details with cluster assignments)
 - `cluster_counts_per_species` files (summary of cluster copy numbers)